 Introduce new boots gradually, monitoring for signs of chafing or hair loss.
 For horses prone to allergies, opt for hypoallergenic materials and consider using protective liners.
 If skin problems develop, clean the area promptly and consult your veterinarian for advice before resuming boot use.

-Customizing for Unique Leg Shapes
+Tips for Horses with Unique Leg Conformation

 Some horses have fetlock or cannon bone conformations that make standard fetlock boots difficult to fit.
 In these cases, look for boots with extra adjustability, such as multiple strap placements or stretch panels.